lokeshraaj/sigma-demo/README.md

 # sigma-demo
-This is a demo for git and Git &amp; Github class
+This is a demo for git and Git &amp; Github class.

 # teacher
 sharadha khapra